Semistability, modular lattices, and iterated logarithms: Weight filtrations in modular lattices

 where $\RR^2$ is given the lexicographical order.
 By induction we get lattices $L^{(n)}$ and $\RR^n$-filtration $a^{(n)}$.
 The lengths of $L^{(n)}$ are strictly decreasing until some $L^{(N+1)}$ is complemented and thus its weight filtration trivial, so the process stops after finitely many steps.
 This shows that there is a canonical $\RR^\infty$-filtration in $L$, the \textbf{iterated weight filtration}, defined to be $a^{(N)}$.
 We refer to $N$ as the \textbf{depth} of the iterated weight filtration.

-We will construct a series of examples to show that the depth can be any non-negative integer.
+We will construct a series of examples generalizing the one in Section~\ref{sec_example} to show that the depth can be any non-negative integer.
 The lattices will be obtained as lattices of closed subgraphs of oriented trees with the canonical homomorphism $X:K^+(L)\to\RR_{>0}$ given by the length of an interval.

 Let $G^{(0)}$ be the graph with a single vertex and no edges and $G^{(1)}$ be the directed graph with two vertices and a single arrow between them.
 Inductively define $G^{(n+1)}$ to be the directed graph obtained from $G^{(n)}$ by adding an outgoing arrow from each source to a new vertex and an incoming arrow to each sink starting at a new vertex.
 More formally, define vertices $G^{(n+1)}_0=G^{(n)}\times\{0,1\}$ and arrows $G^{(n+1)}_1$ to include $(i,0)\to (i,1)$ for each $i\in G^{(n)}_0$ and $(i,0)\to (j,1)$ for each arrow $i\to j$ in $G^{(n)}_1$ (see Figure~\ref{fig_itgraphs}).